The waterfront walkway at the Pearl in Qatar, posh area of Doha

 Then email local bloggers, newspapers, or business owners and offer a mention exchange.

+Pro Tip: Partner with Local Businesses for Guest Features.
 A joint blog with a local lender, stager, or contractor is pure gold for backlinks.
-You both win — and it signals trust to Google and potential clients.
+You both win, and it signals trust to Google and potential clients.
+For more on local partnerships, check out the resources at Legendary Real Estate Services.

 Managing Reviews and Reputation